-- Keep your fingernails cut short.
-Wear light gloves during sleep if nighttime scratching is a problem.
+- Wear light gloves during sleep if nighttime scratching is a problem.

-Keep your skin moist by using ointments (such as petroleum jelly), creams, or lotions 2 to 3 times a day.
-Choose skin products that do not contain alcohol, scents, dyes, and other chemicals.
-A humidifier to keep home air moist will also help.
+- Keep your skin moist by using ointments, creams, or lotions 2 to 3 times a day.
+Choose 100% natural skincare as it does not contain alcohol, scents, dyes, and other chemicals.

-- Foods, such as eggs, that may cause an allergic reaction in a very young child (always talk to your provider first)
+- Foods, such as eggs, that may cause an allergic reaction in a very young child

-- rritants, such as wool and lanolin
+- Irritants, such as wool

 - Strong soaps or detergents, as well as chemicals and solvents

 - Sudden changes in body temperature and stress, which may cause sweating

 - Or any triggers that cause allergy symptoms